Droplet Breakup Against an Isolated Obstacle: Results

 \section{Results}

 We seek to understand the key physical properties that determine droplet breakup as a droplet collides with a circular obstacle.
+All of the data concerning the droplet (i.e. the area, symmetry, and velocity) is collected at the frame of the first contact between the droplet and the obstacle.
+An important parameter governing droplet breakup is the offset between the droplet trajectory and the obstacle.
+Collisions are commonly characterized using the impact parameter

-One of the important parameters involves the location of the first contact between the droplet and obstacle, which can be characterized by a symmetry parameter $S$.
-Given that droplets are not perfectly circular when they contact the obstacle, the definition of $S$ is based on the observable droplet area relative to a centerline as shown in Fig.~\ref{fig:symmmetry}.
-The centerline passes through the center of the obstacle and is parallel to the droplet's center of mass velocity when the droplet first makes contact with the obstacle.
-The symmetry parameter is defined using the two subareas $A_\text{large}$ and $A_{\text{small}}$ above and below the centerline where the total area is $A=A_\text{large}+A_\text{small}$:
+where $\vec{v}$ is the velocity of the center of mass of the droplet and $\vec{r}_{cc}$ is the vector joining the center of the obstacle to the center of mass of the droplet.
+This definition does not capture the droplet shape when it collides with the obstacle.
+Thus, we define the symmetry parameter $S$ that better captures the shape of the droplet while retaining the information contained in the impact parameter. $S$ is defined using the observed droplet area relative to a centerline at the time of the collision as shown in Fig.~\ref{fig:symmmetry}.
+The centerline passes through the center of the obstacle and is parallel to each droplet's center of mass velocity when that droplet first makes contact with the obstacle.
+The symmetry parameter is defined using the two subareas $A_\text{large}$ and $A_{\text{small}}$ above and below the centerline, where the total area is $A=A_\text{large}+A_\text{small}$:

-$S=1$ indicates a perfectly symmetric collision and $S=0$ indicates a collision where all of the droplet is on one side of the obstacle.
-Droplet break up requires $S>0$, otherwise the droplet slides around the obstacle.
+$S=1$ indicates a perfectly symmetric collision, and $S=0$ indicates a collision where all of the droplet is on one side of the obstacle.
+Droplet breakup requires $S>0$, otherwise the droplet slides around the obstacle. $S$ has an uncertainty of $\pm 0.088$ due to noise in measuring the areas.
+We emphasize that $S$ is measured at the moment the droplet first contacts the obstacle and we do not focus on the subsequent evolution of $A_{\rm large}$ and $A_{\rm small}$.

+In Sec.~\ref{separator_regions}, we will show that we can identify distinct regions in the parameter space where droplets break up versus where droplets do not break up using the symmetry parameter $S$ and the combined control parameter $\mathrm{Ca} \widetilde{A} \widetilde{z}$, where $\widetilde{A}=A/R^2$ is the nondimensional droplet area and $\widetilde{z}=z/R$ is the nondimensional chamber thickness.
+One can also nondimensionalize the geometrical parameters using the diameter of the undeformed droplet $D_0$, resulting in the nondimensional quantities: $z/D_0$ and $A/D_0^2$.
+However, since the droplet area is approximately constant during the experiments (until it breaks), $A \approx \pi D_0^2/4$, which makes $A/D_0^2 \approx \pi/4$.
+In this case, the important nondimensional parameters become $z/D_0$ and $R/D_0$ (i.e. the obstacle size relative to the droplet size).
+We prefer to non-dimensionalize using $R$ instead of $D_0$ because the droplets are often deformed slightly from circular at the moment they first touch an obstacle, making direct measurements of $A$ easier in experiments, rather than $D_0$.